Efficiency-fluctuation trade-offs in biomolecular assembly processes: Results

 Here we have included simultaneous de novo subunit synthesis to reconcile the observation of finite fluctuations despite 100\% assembly efficiency~\cite{Laurenti2018} with the prediction that fluctuations must diverge in this limit~\cite{Hilfinger2016a}.
 However, even in biological systems in which the synthesis of subunits is tightly coupled, subunit synthesis typically does not occur in a single chemical reaction.
 For example, transcriptional regulation is shared across mRNA transcripts expressed from operons encoding the subunits of protein complexes.
-However, this does not lead to simultaneous protein synthesis events, as ribosomes synthesize proteins individually~\cite{Green1997}.
-Even for bicistronic mRNA in eukaryotes, translational initiation occurs independently for each cistron~\cite{Lastra2005}.
+However, this does not \comm{necessarily} lead to simultaneous protein synthesis events, as ribosomes \comm{typically} synthesize proteins individually~\cite{Green1997}. \comm{Similarly}, for bicistronic mRNA in eukaryotes, translational initiation occurs independently for each cistron~\cite{Lastra2005}.
 Another case of tightly coupled synthesis is the expression of microRNA-mRNA pairs from bicistronic DNA~\cite{Bartel2004,Posadas2014}.
-However, since RNA polymerases transcribe DNA to synthesize RNA molecules sequentially, RNA molecules will not be produced at the exact same time even in such processes.
-It is thus likely that simultaneous ``production'' is primarily due to complex dissociation and that biological systems are therefore unlikely to operate near $F = 100\%$.
+However, since RNA polymerases transcribe DNA to synthesize RNA molecules sequentially, RNA molecules will not enter the system at the exact same time even in such processes.
+For both microRNA-mRNA complexes and post-translationally assembled protein complexes it is thus likely that simultaneous ``production'' is primarily due to complex dissociation and that such systems are therefore unlikely to operate near $F = 100\%$. \comm{In contrast, some protein complexes in bacteria and eukaryotes seem to form through co-translated nascent protein chains that associate during elongation~\cite{Shieh2015,Kamenova2019,Bertolini2021, Badonyi2022}.
+Indeed, such `co-co-translational' systems may achieve large $F$ values for the protein subunits if nascent chains rarely get translated independently.}